• Skip to main content

 Property Investment Option

-You can invest in commercial or residential property, or even land.
-You can choose a new or establish property and you can make your investment in any area of Spain.
+You can invest in commercial or residential property or even land.
+You can choose a new or established property and you can make your investment in any area of Spain.

 The total value of your investment must be equal to or greater than €500,000.
 This can be made up of multiple property investments.